ash-norsidi/fuzzy-ninject-warrior/README.md

 This project is designed as an educational resource to **demonstrate how to implement Ninject-based dependency injection in an MVC application**.
 It features best practices of code organization, separation of concerns, and extensibility in a real-world game scenario.

+This project illustrates:
+- **Ninject** usage for dependency injection in ASP.NET MVC.
+- Clean separation of concerns using Models, Views, Controllers, Services, Repositories, and API integrations.
+- Lightweight, free database integration with **SQLite**.

 ---

 ## 🗂️ Project Structure